BWibo/3dcitydb-mkdocs/docs/usage-contrib.md

 ### Contribute

 We are happy for all contributions!
 To edit or expand the documentation, create a new branch from `main` in the [3dcitydb/3dcitydb-mkdocs](https://github.com/3dcitydb/3dcitydb-mkdocs){target="blank"} repo on Github and commit your changes there.
 When your done, submit a [pull request](https://github.com/3dcitydb/3dcitydb-mkdocs/pulls){target="blank"} so we can review your content.
-If you find an error or want to discuss content, please file an [issue](https://github.com/3dcitydb/3dcitydb-mkdocs/issues){target="blank"}.
+If you find an error or want to discuss content, please file an [issue](https://github.com/3dcitydb/3dcitydb-mkdocs/issues){target="blank"} or contribute to the [3DCityDB discussion board](https://github.com/orgs/3dcitydb/discussions).
 For details on the Markdown or the documentation system, view the [references](#references) below.

 ## References